-Spaghetti squash is a true life saver for those of us on lower carb meal plans.
+Spaghetti squash is a true lifesaver for those of us on lower carb meal plans.
 (I hesitate to use the word “diet” ~ that implies deprivation & I never, ever believe in that.)
 I love the subtle and unique flavor & texture of this squash.
-I also enjoy that you can top it with any of your favorite sauces or spice up with a ethnic twist.
+I also enjoy that you can top it with any of your favorite sauces or spice up with an ethnic twist.
 Recently I posted my recipe for Spaghetti Squash Sesame Noodles and I am having a blast watching you cook it up around the globe.

 …..along with everything else I do!

 OK, let’s talk more about spaghetti squash, peanuts, coconut and life…

 For a great number of us lower-carb, gluten-free eating is a way of life.
 There has been lots of buzz lately about the Paleo Diet and going grain free.
 Sure that can work if that is the path you choose.
 I have had all sorts of relationships with food and let me tell you: I am not one to go on and on about trends, buzz words and why you should eat this or that.

 You need to decide what works best for your own lifestyle, accessibility, age, fitness levels, passions and health issues.
 On MarlaMeridith.com my mission is to make Healthy whole foods beautiful: One mindful bite at a time.

 I hope you like carrots.
 They are nice on these noodles…they are probably to be avoided by some diet or another, but not over here!
 Thankfully.